Resources

 The EU AI Act deadline has been delayed.
 Should we wait?

-No. The delay to December 2027 — now agreed by both the European Parliament and Council — gives you more time to prepare, but it doesn't reduce your obligations, change the penalties, or slow down the insurance market's response.
+No. The delay to December 2027 — now enacted by both the European Parliament and Council — gives you more time to prepare, but it doesn't reduce your obligations, change the penalties, or slow down the insurance market's response.
 Companies that certify now benefit from lower pre-enforcement pricing, have time to remediate any findings, and will be positioned ahead of competitors when enforcement arrives.
 The delay is a window of opportunity, not a reason to pause.

 Have Questions?